Joshua-olagunju/FirmaFlow/SECURITY.md

 ⚠️ **CRITICAL: Security Configuration Required**

-This project contains sensitive configuration that must be properly secured before deployment or sharing.
+This project contains sensitive configuration that must be properly secured before deployment or sharing..

 ## 📋 **Setup Checklist**